envico801/project-guidelines/anki/EPG - Project guidelines - elsewhen/Part I - Fundamentals/Chapter 2 - Documentation/30 - Cloze comments should not be used as an.md

 ========== Answer ==========

-(Cloze) This emphasizes the importance of writing clear, readable code rather than relying on comments to explain poorly written code.
+(Cloze) Comments should not be used as an **excuse for bad code**.
+Instead, focus on **keeping code clean** so that comments enhance, rather than compensate for, code quality.

 ========== Id ==========
 30